raghadalsaif/Sparky/README.md

 # Solution Concept

-##### create an app that motivate and breaking people routine through tasks and quotes
+##### create an app that motivate and breaking people routine through daily tasks and quotes

 # Technologies & Tools 🛠️